Medicare and home health care — what qualifies and what doesn't

 When Home Health Care Stops But Your Parent Still Needs Help

 What happens is you start paying.
 Home health care stops because Medicare's obligation to cover skilled care ends.
-But your parent might still need help with bathing, dressing, meal preparation, or other daily activities.
+Your parent might still need help with bathing, dressing, meal preparation, or other daily activities.
 That help becomes private pay.

-An aide who simply helps with personal care, without medical oversight, is not a home health aide.
-It's private pay.
+An aide who simply helps with personal care, without medical oversight, is not a home health aide under Medicare.
 Your parent or family pays the aide directly, or you hire an agency that manages the aide.
-The costs are substantial.
-In many areas, home care aides cost $20 to $30 per hour, which adds up to $400 to $600 per week for daily help.
+According to the Genworth Cost of Care Survey, the national median cost for a home health aide is about $33 per hour in 2024, which adds up to roughly $4,500 per month for 40 hours per week of care.

 Some families manage this through family members providing care.
 Some families hire aides.
 Some families move their parent to an assisted living facility because the costs of home care exceed the cost of the facility.
-But the transition from Medicare-covered to private pay is sharp.
+The transition from Medicare-covered to private pay is sharp.

 Planning for this transition begins before home health care ends.
 Talk to the physical therapist or nurse.
 Ask specifically, "When you think skilled care will end, what will my parent still need help with?"
 Get honest answers.
 Then figure out how to pay for it.